eiinde/INSTA_in_DREAPlace_TUM/README.md

-# DREAMPlace + INSTA Integration (ICCAD 2025 Contest - Problem C)
+# DREAMPlace + INSTA Integration
+This project integrates **INSTA** into **DREAMPlace** to enable timing-aware placement optimization.
+- Only **cell positions** are considered during optimization.
+- Circuit and standard cell library are taken from **ICCAD 2025 Contest - Problem C**.
+- All placement optimizations are based on **cell position only**
+- No modification to cells or timing models
 ---
-## Benchmark Source

-- Circuit and standard cell library are taken from **ICCAD 2025 Contest – Problem C**
-- No modification to cells or timing models
-- All placement optimizations are based on **cell position only**

 ## Setup Instructions